nskibret/InsightDataEngineeringCodingChallenge/README.md

 - The number of times a product was requested for the first time, and
 - The ratio of those two numbers

 for the Instacart data set published on “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 04/01/2019.
+The calculations are done for each department.

 ## Technical Requirements